jpeg729/adventofcode-csharp-notebooks/AOC html.md

-# This is a description of the html format used for the site Advent of code
+# This is a description of the html format used on the site Advent of code

 The interesting stuff is inside the `<main>` element.
 The two parts are in `<article>` elements.